 All prescriptions are free if you live in Wales, Scotland or Northern Ireland.

-To be eligible, you need to apply for a medical exemption certificate.
+To get free prescriptions, you need to apply for a medical exemption certificate.
+Your GP or doctor can help you apply.

 Check if you can get free prescriptions on the NHS website.